Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 Hard to imagine Larry designing an infographic while at the same time having time to write and promote his companies.

-If you’re really serious about getting a lot of customers through content marketing, hire people who have the skills and time to do things you can’t do.
+If you’re really serious about getting a lot of customers through content marketing, be ready to hire people who have the skills and time to do tasks you can’t do.

 5. You don’t have a conversion funnel